 Thoughts

 Quick disjointed thoughts about things.
 Too unorganized for proper posts, but ones that I want to put down in writing anyway.
+Expect spoilers; ye be warned.

 Table of contents